 Innsbruck – Christmas Markets in the Tyrolean Alps

-Innsbruck has a small but beautiful old town center with the Alps constantly present as a backdrop to remind visitors that they are in the heart of Austrian Tyrol.
-Several Christkindlmärkte are spread throughout the old town, including in Maria-Theresien-Straße and in front of the famous Goldenes Dachl (Golden Roof).
+Innsbruck has a small but beautiful old town center with the Austrian Alps constantly present as a backdrop to remind visitors that they are in the heart of Austrian Tyrol.
+Several Christkindlmärkte are spread throughout the old town center, including in Maria-Theresien-Straße and in front of the famous Goldenes Dachl (Golden Roof).

 The Christkindlmarkt in the old town of Innsbruck is usually active until a few days before Christmas while the one in Maria-Theresien-Straße continues until Three Kings Day (January 6) and is even open for a few hours on Christmas Eve, Christmas Day, and New Year’s Eve.

-In 2023, the main markets in Innsbruck will be open from 15 November to 23 December while the market in Maria-Theresien-Street will continue until 6 January 2024.
+In 2024, the main markets in Innsbruck are open from 15 November to 23 December while the market in Maria-Theresien-Street extends the festive season until 6 January 2025.

 Graz — Christmas Markets in Styria

-The main Christkindlmarkt is at Hauptplatz but seemingly every square in the city center has a Christmas market, which makes it easy to visit a market while doing shopping.
+The main Christkindlmarkt is at Hauptplatz but seemingly every town square in the city centre has a Christmas tree and market, which makes it easy to visit Advent markets while doing shopping.
 The stalls on Färberplatz and Mehlplatz are particularly known for the selection of local crafts.

-The Schlossbergbahn funicular from the old town is a good option to reach the interesting and romantic Christmas market in the castmates of the castle — open Friday to Sunday only.
+The Schlossbergbahn funicular from the old town is a good option and fun way to reach the interesting and romantic Christmas market in the castmates of the castle — open Friday to Sunday only.

-The Christmas markets in Graz are mostly open from 10 or 11 am to 8 pm (10 pm for food stalls) from 18 November to 23 December 2023 but a Christmas Paradise is open until end January 2024.
+The Christmas markets in Graz are mostly open from 10 or 11 am to 8 pm (10 pm for food stalls) from 22 November to 24 December 2024 but the Winter World with a huge ice rink is open until the end of January 2024.

 Linz – Christmas Markets in Oberösterreich